nodejs/admin/Moderation-Policy.md

 * Moderation of Posts authored by non-Collaborators may result in those non-Collaborators being Blocked temporarily or indefinitely from further participation in the Node.js GitHub organization.
+* It is always permitted and encouraged to report users interacting in bad faith to GitHub.
-* One may immediately bypass the above procedures if it is clear that there is no intention to collaborate in good faith.
-In such cases, it is permissible to immediately:
+* If there is clear that there is no intention to collaborate in good faith, it is possible to hide comments of non-Collaborators.
+In that case there is an exception to the reporting requirement described above.
-  * remove posts
-  * lock issues/pull requests
-  * delete issues/pull requests
-  * block users
-  * report accounts to GitHub
 * Accounts that are reasonably believed to be bots (other than bots authorized by the TSC) are subject to immediate Blocking.
 * Issues, pull requests, discussions, and comments that are spam (job posting, service advertising, etc.) are subject to immediate moderation.
 * Collaborators may use the Hide feature in the GitHub interface for off-topic posts by non-Collaborators.

+There are a few examples of modearing non-Collaborator posts:

+Scenario 1:
+ * A non-Collaborator posts a comment that indicates that they are a bot.
+ * A collaborator sees the post and hides it.
+ * No further action is necessary.

+Scenario 2:
+ * A non-Collaborator posts a comment that is against the Code of Conduct.
+ * A Collaborator sees the comment and asks the author to self-moderate.
+ * The author refuses to self-moderate.
+ * The Collaborator deletes the comment and posts an issue in the moderation repository explaining their actions.

+Scenario 3:
+ * A non-Collaborator opens a pull request with comments indicating they are a bot.
+ * A Collaborator sees that pull requests, closes it, deletes the comments and posts an issue in the moderation repository explaining their actions.
+ * A moderation team member sees the issue and decides to ban the user from the organization.

+Scenario 4:
+ * A non-Collaborator posts a comment on an old commit that is against the Code of Conduct and not in good faith.
+ * A Collaborator sees the comment and deletes it.
+ * The Collaborator posts an issue in the moderation repository explaining their actions.

 ### Temporary Interaction Limits